DESN 3007 Illustrating Popular Culture

 Coordinator Leo Robba Opens in new window

-Description This unit explores the powerful qualities of illustration when used as a visual communication strategy in the design of popular culture: within an advertising campaign and as social commentary through editorial illustration.
+Description This subject explores the powerful qualities of illustration when used as a visual communication strategy in the design of popular culture: within an advertising campaign and as social commentary through editorial illustration.
 The potential of a range of illustrative styles, mediums and techniques, will be explored through experimentation with a variety of visual strategies that utilize lateral thinking, linked to the design of professional concepts, developmental processes and media considerations.

 School Humanities & Comm Arts

 Check your fees via the Fees page.

 Equivalent Subjects DESN 2008 - Illustration Advertising and Editorial

 An ability to use the computer programs "In-Design, Photoshop, and Illustrator" in a Macintosh computer lab.

 - Implement lateral thinking approaches to illustrative composition, style, technique and media to create illustration for specific design contexts.

 - Employ research findings in the development of a design concept.

 - Demonstrate an understanding of the interrelationship of the concept, client and target audience of an advertising campaign through illustrative design for specific publishing contexts.